JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 <h2>🛠️ Setup</h2>

--For .EXE users: Simply download and run the executable.
+For .EXE users: Simply download and run the executable.

--For .BAT (Source) users:
+For .BAT (Source) users:

  1. Download the repository.